Enhancing The Reliability of Out-of-distribution Image Detection in Neural Networks: Experiments

 \subsection{Evaluation metrics}

-We adopt the following four different metrics to measure the effectiveness of a neural network in distinguishing in- and out-of-distribution images. \begin{itemize}[leftmargin=*] \item[(1)] {\bf FPR at $95\%$ TPR } can be interpreted as the probability that a negative (out-of-distribution) example is misclassified as positive (in-distribution) when the true positive rate (TPR) is as high as $95\%$.
-True positive rate can be computed by TPR = TP / (TP+FN), where TP and FN denote true positives and false negatives respectively.
-The false positive rate (FPR) can be computed by FPR = FP / (FP+TN), where FP and TN denote false positives and true negatives respectively. \item[(2)] {\bf Detection Error}, i.e., $P_{e}$ measures the misclassification probability when TPR is 95\%.
+We adopt the following four different metrics to measure the effectiveness of a neural network in distinguishing in- and out-of-distribution images. \begin{itemize}[leftmargin=*] \item[(1)] {\bf FPR at $95\%$ TPR } can be interpreted as the probability that a negative (out-of-distribution) example is misclassified as positive (in-distribution) when the true positive rate (TPR) is as high as $95\%$. \item[(2)] {\bf Detection Error}, i.e., $P_{e}$ measures the misclassification probability when TPR is 95\%.
 The definition of $P_{e}$ is given by $P_e=0.5(1-\text{TPR})+0.5\text{FPR}$, where we assume that both positive and negative examples have the equal probability of appearing in the test set. \item[(3)] {\bf AUROC} is the Area Under the Receiver Operating Characteristic curve, which is also a threshold-independent metric~\citep{davis2006relationship}.
 The ROC curve depicts the relationship between {TPR and FPR}.
 The AUROC can be interpreted as the probability that a positive example is assigned a higher detection score than a negative example~\citep{fawcett2006introduction}.
 A perfect detector corresponds to an AUROC score of $100\%$. \item[(4)] {\bf AUPR} is the Area under the Precision-Recall curve, which is another threshold independent metric~\citep{manning1999foundations,saito2015precision}.
 The PR curve is a graph showing the precision=TP/(TP+FP) and {recall=TP/(TP+FN)} against each other.
 The metric AUPR-In and AUPR-Out in Table~\ref{tab:main-results} denote the area under the precision-recall curve where in-distribution and out-of-distribution images are specified as positives, respectively. \end{itemize}